stjerngren/bifrost/readme.md

 output = run_torch(torch_model, input)
 ```

 You can also run models from all deep learning librarues which are supported by TVM.
 Models from deep learning libraries other than PyTorch and ONNX can be used compiling them using TVM.
 [The TVM documentation contains gudies for PyTorch, Tensorflow, ONNX, MXNet, etc](https://tvm.apache.org/docs/tutorials/index.html#compile-deep-learning-models) models, just replace the target string with ```target = "llvm -libs=stone"```.
+The following example shows how to run a PyTorch model without using the Bifrost runner:

 ```python
 # Import tvm and bifrost